jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 ---
 ### Take some shortcuts & setup config files
 #### following up on that apache readme
-Use nano to comment-out the DocumentRoot line of the main conf...
+Use nano to comment-out the DocumentRoot line of the main conf...<br>
-Use nano to add index.php after index.html in the php conf...
+Use nano to add index.php after index.html in the php conf...<br>
 Use nano to set DirectoryRoot + directives in the mediawiki conf.
 ```bash
 pkg list mediawiki135-php74 | grep mediawiki/index.php \